-Academic Major Awards Christian Leadership Awards Spencer Athletic Award Excellence in Missions Award Delta Epsilon Chi Honor Society Who's Who at Calvary University Zondervan Greek & Hebrew Awards
+Academic Major Awards Christian Leadership Awards Spencer Athletic Award Delta Epsilon Chi Honor Society Who's Who at Calvary University Zondervan Greek & Hebrew Awards

 WITHDRAWAL FROM SCHOOL

 Withdrawal during the semester is generally inadvisable.
 However, unavoidable circumstances occasionally make it necessary.
 The matter should be discussed with the student's Academic Advisor, the Vice President of Student Affairs, or the Student Deans.
 There are two types of withdrawal: Official and Unofficial.